 a few drops of vanilla extract*

-Fold the flour and almonds into the butter mixture, in two or three separate additions.
+Fold in the rest of the flour and the ground almonds, in two or three separate additions.
 Add the milk and stir well.
-Add the vanilla.
+Add the vanilla or mahlab powder.
 Last, add the chopped peaches and blueberries.
 The mixture will be pretty firm by this time.
 If it is too stiff add a little more milk.

-Scrape the cake mixture into a greased springform cake tin or loaf pan and bake for about one hour.
+Scrape the cake mixture into the spring form cake pan and bake for about one hour.
 Test with a skewer – if it comes out clean, then the cake is done.
-Leave the cake to cool for 10 minutes in the tin then loosen the edges, tip out and cool.
+Leave the cake to cool for 10 minutes in the pan, then loosen the edges, remove, and cool on a wire rack.

 This is divine.
 Truly.
 Moist, pillowy, luscious, light (in feel, certainly not in calories), with a slightly, ever so slightly sticky crust.
 I am smitten.